 Ohio has a list of diseases that are reportable (Know your ABCs: A Quick Guide to Reportable Infectious Diseases in Ohio).
 The list is divided into three classes: Class A, Class B, and Class C. Reporting diseases is an important part of public health, to allow for disease control and prevention for the health of our county, to identify outbreaks, and to control further suffering.

-Each reportable disease is described in the ICDM including reporting requirements, the causative agents, the Centers for Disease Control and Prevention (CDC) or ODH surveillance definition, signs and symptoms, diagnostic criteria, epidemiology, and public health case management.
+Each reportable disease is described in the ICDM including reporting requirements, the causative agents, the Centers for Disease Control and Prevention (CDC) or Ohio Department of Health (ODH) surveillance definition, signs and symptoms, diagnostic criteria, epidemiology, and public health case management.

 Ohio’s communicable disease reporting requirements mandate that healthcare providers with the knowledge of a case or a suspected case of a disease report that disease to the local health department.
 This information is confidential.
 The information that is conveyed includes the name, diagnosis, date of birth, street address, city, telephone number, and information about the health care provider.
 Laboratories must also report the same information along with the lab report details.